Disclosure

 Hola VPN

-In 2016, Hola was one of the most popular free VPN services, with over 100 million users.
-This was all before the service was busted for being untrustworthy and potentially very dangerous for its users.
+In 2016, Hola was a popular free VPN with over 100 million users.
+But, it was later found to be untrustworthy and dangerous.

 Betternet